 We use various teaching and learning methods to help you acquire and develop the appropriate knowledge, understanding, skills, and competencies to achieve the learning outcomes.
 You can expect formally timetabled classes with your tutor, workshops, small group and individual practical activities, and structured exercises and discussions.
 You'll receive individual support in tutorials.

-We use a blended style of learning and teaching, including online delivery and engagement where appropriate.
-For instance, you’ll need to participate in e-discussions with peers and tutors and make full use of ICT as a source of information and support.
-You’ll also need to maintain a portfolio of evidence.
+We adopt a blended learning and teaching style, including online delivery and engagement where appropriate.
+For instance, you'll need to participate in e-discussions with peers and tutors and make full use of ICT as a source of information and support.
+You'll also need to maintain a portfolio of evidence.

 We'll expect you to demonstrate significant independence in your study, taking responsibility for managing your own learning time.

 Assessment is via coursework.
 You'll receive formative and summative assessment during class and via feedback in tutorials.
 You'll be guided and directed to areas of research and appropriate background reading to complete the required assignments.

 The university will use all reasonable endeavours to deliver your course as described in its published material and the programme specification for the academic year in which you begin your course.
 The university considers changes to courses very carefully and the university will minimise any changes.
 Please be aware that our courses are subject to review on an ongoing basis and changes may be necessary due to legitimate staffing, financial, regulatory and academic reasons.
 The content of course modules and mode of associated assessments may be updated on an annual basis.
 This is to ensure that all modules are up-to-date and responsive to employment and sector needs.
 The published course material and the programme specification contain indicative ‘optional modules’ that may be subject to change due to circumstances outside of our control.
 For this reason, we cannot guarantee to run any specific optional module.